 Where a fan can extend and collapse to act as either a pedestal fan or a desk fan, we evaluate it as a pedestal fan.

 Of course, we would never recommend a fan that isn't safe to use.
 If our tests raise concerns about safety, we will limit the score a fan can achieve, and – depending on the seriousness of our concerns – may make it a Don't Buy.

 We note down:

-Without checking our expert reviews, you risk buying an electric fan that's a pain to set up and use and won't do its job effectively.
-And, as our expert reviews prove time and time again, spending big on an electric fan isn't a guarantee of quality.
+Without checking our reviews, you risk buying an electric fan that's a pain to set up and use and won't do its job effectively.
+And, as our expert reviews prove, spending big on a product isn't a guarantee of quality.